f-lawe/plugin.video.orange.fr/README.md

 You should now be able to view all the channels grouped by category in the TV section.
 If that's not already installed, Kodi will ask you to install the decrypting tool when accessing a channel for the first time.

-Do not forget to select your TV provider in the settings!
+Do not forget to properly configure IPTV Manager and select your TV provider in the settings!

 ## Available providers
 | Country   | Provider          |  |